Personnel Productivity

 Readiness and Productivity 04

-IDA modeled ARNG soldiers’ individual readiness as a function of the number of FTS personnel assigned to a unit.
+IDA modeled Army National Guard (ARNG) soldiers’ individual readiness as a function of the number of full-time support (FTS) personnel assigned to a unit.
 Results showed a robust, positive effect of FTS personnel on readiness of soldiers in their unit, with larger impacts in units with fewer FTS personnel.
-The analysis helped ARNG leaders understand the payoffs to their personnel investments and more effectively allocate FTS personnel to generate and maintain readiness
+The analysis helped ARNG leaders understand the payoffs to their personnel investments and more effectively allocate FTS personnel to generate and maintain readiness.

 Workforce Mix